zx80/flask-simple-auth/docs/DOCUMENTATION.md

 they *own* it, or access a data because they are *friends* of the owner.

-In order to implement this model, the `authz` decorator parameter can hold `(domain, variable, mode)` tuples which designate a permission domain (eg a table or object or concept name in the application), the name of a variable in the request (path or HTTP or JSON parameters) which identifies an object of the domain, and the operation or level of access necessary for this route:
+In order to implement this model, the `authz` decorator parameter can hold `(domain, variables, mode)` tuples which designate a permission domain (eg a table or object or concept name in the application), the :-separated names of variables in the request (path or HTTP or JSON parameters) which identify an object of the domain, and the operation or level of access necessary for this route:

 ```python
 @app.get("/message/<mid>", authz=("msg", "mid", "read"))